fasten-project/debian-scraper/README.md

                         %H:%M:%S format.
   -f, --forever         Run forever.
 Always use it with --start-date.
   -p PACKAGE, --package PACKAGE
-                        Package name to fetch.
+                        Package's name to fetch.
   -r RELEASE, --release RELEASE
                         Specify Debian Release (e.g. buster).
   -s SLEEP_TIME, --sleep-time SLEEP_TIME
                         Time to sleep in between each scrape (in sec).
 Use it with --start-date option.
 Default 43.200 seconds (12 hours).
+  -S SOURCE, --source SOURCE
+                        Source's name to fetch.
   -t TOPIC, --topic TOPIC
                         Kafka topic to push to.
   -v VERSION, --version VERSION
-                        Version of
+                        Version of a specific version.
+Always use it with --package.
 ```

 For example: